mtnbonez/goScat/README.md

 > docker image ls
 ```

-> If you get complaints about file space, you can do a quick prune of the unused images doing `docker images prune`
+> If you get complaints about file space, you can do a quick prune of the unused images doing `docker image prune`

+# Deployment

+## Deploying Locally in Minikube

+After you have your image built, you can run the Kubernetes deploment `.yaml`s to set up a basic local version of the game.